 You can find details of the PROTECT study within the participant information sheet and informant information sheet but if you still have questions, you are welcome to contact us using the details on the Contact Us page.

-PROTECT works with all the latest popular browsers including Chrome, Internet Explorer, Edge, Firefox and Safari.
+PROTECT works with all the latest popular browsers including Chrome, Edge, Firefox and Safari.
 If you experience difficulties with screen appearance or game behaviour we recommend you check for updates and upgrade to the latest browser version.
 The browser version can usually be checked using Help->About from your browser menu.

 PROTECT generally works without any problems using standard default browser settings.
 If you experience problems please check your browser settings, the following options must be enabled:

 These can typically be enabled using the Settings or Internet Options menu options in your browser.
 Please refer to your browser documentation or help if you cannot find these.

 Mobile devices can be used to browse the site, complete assessments and play the interactive games.
 Because of the limited screen width of some mobile phone devices some of the interactive assessments or exercises may not appear correctly.

 Please allow up to 24 hours for the email to arrive.
 If it hasn’t arrived, please check the following:

 If you have forgotten your password, please select the Forgot your password? link on the sign-in page and we will send you an email with a link to allow you to reset it.